jhnwu3/BioNetGMMFit/README.md

     Now, to quickly

-6. Unfortunately, the rebuilding of this distribution's libRoadRunner build package will mostt likely contain minor bugs with pathing, but fortunately, there's an easy fix.
+6. Unfortunately, the rebuilding of this distribution's libRoadRunner build package will most likely contain minor bugs with pathing, but fortunately, there's an easy fix.
 Please go to the new install-Release's cmake directory.

         cd ../install-Release/lib/cmake